 Review: 'Guardians of the Galaxy: Vol. 3' a perfect send-off for an imperfect team of heroes5/5/2023 "Guardians of the Galaxy: Vol. 3" (GOTGV3) is awesome on a number of different levels.
 It's also my favorite Marvel movie at least since "Avengers: End Game," and perhaps of all-time.

 James Gunn - recently recruited to relaunch and reimagine the DC Cinematic Universe - completes the GOTG trilogy of films with an action-packed, personal journey, sending this group of ragtag, imperfect characters off into the sunset.
 I laughed.
 I cried.
 But most of all I had FUN.
 I couldn't believe how invested I was with this batch of characters, having followed them throughout the Marvel Cinematic Universe (MCU) for 10 years now.
 I cared.
 In creating this massive, cosmic, two-and-a-half-hour long epic, James Gunn has somehow told the most personal Marvel story to date, one with consequences and stakes, that didn't just revolve around villains trying to destroy the whole of the universe.
+I didn't know what I expected when I sat down in the theater to see "Polite Society," but my expectations were exceedingly shattered.

 This is a fun, wild, spirited action-comedy romp, with fantasy elements that make comparisons with films like "Scott Pilgrim vs. The World" inevitable.
 First time writer/director Nida Manzoor is a break-out, as are her two leading ladies, Priya Kansara and Ritu Arya, who combine to pack quite the punch in what might be the most surprisingly enjoyable film of 2023.
 I'm a sucker for a good coming-of-age story, and "Are You There God?
 It's Me, Margaret" is a great one.